leobalter/leobalter.github.io/_posts/2014-02-19-the-hype-about-not-using-jquery.md

 Many sites just do not use compression for they static files.
 This is something besides minimizing a JS file, but simply complements it with GZIP, for example.
 Using this jQuery would cost only 32KB to be loaded.

-Remember that JS files - for being in essence a text file - has an incredible gain for GZIP compression in relation to images.
+Remember that JS files - for being in essence a text file - have an incredible gain for GZIP compression in relation to images.

 4. Consider making a custom build of jQuery.
 ========